diptavo/GAUSS/README.md

 # Citation

-If you GAUSS to analyze gene-set associations, please consider citing our [biorXiv paper](https://www.biorxiv.org/content/10.1101/799791v2).
+If you use GAUSS, please cite our article now publishd in *AJHG*: [A powerful subset-based method identifies gene set associations and improves interpretation in UK Biobank](https://www.sciencedirect.com/science/article/abs/pii/S0002929721000586)

+You can find a preprint version of the paper on [biorXiv](https://www.biorxiv.org/content/10.1101/799791v2).

 If you have any questions/issues about the package, please email me at **diptavo21@jhu.edu**